ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 Let's start with a quote  [(15)](https://youtu.be/Puio5dly9N8?t=2644) from Bjarne Stroustrup, to set the stage for why this note exists.

->  There are far too many integer types, there are far too lenient rules for mixing them together, and it's a major bug source, which is why I'm saying stay as simple as you can use (signed) integers until you really really need something else.
+>  There are far too many integer types, there are far too lenient rules for mixing them together, and it's a major bug source

-The purpose of this note is to outline what the bugs Bjarne Stroustrup is warns us about are and to learn how to identify when we _really really need something else_.
+The purpose of this note is to outline what bugs Bjarne Stroustrup is warning us about and how to avoid them.
+He goes on to say that we should favor signed integer types over unsigned ones, but use unsigned types when we need them.
+The purpose of this note is to find out if I agree with that statement, and to find out what _"need them"_ really means.

 C++ provides two families of integer types: signed and unsigned.
 This means that every time we need a variable, constant, or literal of integer type we also need to decide if it should be signed or unsigned.